klemag/GrupoBimbo_Kaggle/README.md

 5 - Find good parameters for the model.
 Use model_selection.py to find optimal (well, good...) parameters to train the xgb model.
 Needs dmatrices to be generated before.
 Will return a txt file with the best parameters found.

 6 - Ready to train.
 Two training modes are available:

 	a) Fraction mode: This will reuse the DMatrix generated with build_dmatrices.py.
 	This mode allows early_stopping_rounds and watchlist.
 Meaning that whilst training the model, after each round the RMSLE will be calculated and displayed.
 	If the RMSLE is not improved for a given number of rounds the training stops, avoiding overfitting.
 	This mode also comes with the possibility to use PCA for dimension reduction.

 	b) Ensemble mode: This will split the data into N_SAMPLES (from parameters.py) and create a new model for each.
 	All predictions will then be averaged to get a more stable prediction.
 	PCA and watchlist are not supported with this mode.

-    Select the TRAINING_MODE in parameters.py.
+    Select the TRAINING_MODE in parameters.py and use ./scripts/flow/train.py to start training the model.
     Both modes come with the possibility to inject one or several old prediction(s) whilst generating a new one.
     This will average the current week 10 with the old ones and predict the week 11 using better previous week demand data.
 Add files to inject into WEEK10_OLD_PRED.

 7 - Submissions are saved in ./outputs/submission_DATETIME